 1.2 Scope of Study

-The Cold-Air Pool Exchange Study augmenting the Utah Wintertime Fine Particulate Study (UWFPS) was sponsored by the Utah Division of Air Quality and received additional funding from the National Science Foundation (NSF, Grant # AGS-1723337).
-Observations were tightly connected to observations by the other UWPFS participants form NOAA, DEQ, EPA, and several universities.
+The Cold-Air Pool Exchange Study augmenting the Utah Wintertime Fine Particulate Study (UWFPS) was sponsored by the Utah Division of Air Quality (DEQ) and received additional funding from the National Science Foundation (NSF, Grant # AGS-1723337).
+Observations were tightly connected to observations by the other UWPFS participants from the National Oceanic and Atmospheric Administration (NOAA), Environmental Protection Agency (EPA), DEQ, and several universities.

 The main goal was to investigate the role of exchange processes, and the secondary deliverable was meteorological support to UWFPS by providing daily weather forecast and outlooks for the planning of Twin Otter Research flights.